Tutorial: Single chromosome optimization using OpenMiChroM¶

 iteration_0/Pold_1.h5

-The second part is the inversion, it is quite simple, just feed the optmization object with all replicas and make the inversion to get the new lambda file.
+The next part is the inversion.
+It is quite simple, just feed the optmization object with all replicas and make the inversion to get the new lambda file.

 [25]: